csmith468/DigitalStorefront/README.md

 ### Why I Built This

 I logged back into a childhood online game and found their website horribly dated, which made me want to rebuild it.
 I started planning a storefront, but realized a shopping cart wouldn't showcase much.
-So I pivoted to the admin console to build complex form workflows, image management, and the production patterns that don't show up in typical portfolio projects.
+So I pivoted to the admin console to build complex form workflows, image management, and production patterns you'd typically see in real-world systems.

 **What it does:**